You have turned-in this assignment. You can review the lesson and see your previous answers.

 So let's get started.

-So our outcome for today's lesson is, I can identify, and name different types of magnets, and their parts.
+So our outcome for today's lesson is, I can identify and name different types of magnets and their parts.

-So we're going to talk through some keywords that we're going to think about in today's lesson that will come up in today's session.
+So we're to talk through some keywords that we're going to think about in today's lesson that will come up in today's session.

 My turn, magnet, your turn.

-My turn, poles.
+My turn, poles, your turn.

-My turn, north-seeking.
+My turn, north-seeking, your turn.

 Amazing.